-The second draft of the Cyber Bill (also known as the Cybercrime Bill) will have a significant impact on many organisations and individuals.
+The Cybercrimes Bill will have a significant impact on many organisations and individuals.
 Unfortunately, the impact is mostly negative and frankly scary.
 Correctional services are going to have to build more prisons to lock up everyone who commits a cybercrime.
 Few people will actually go to jail because we don’t have enough skilled people to enforce these laws, but you better start saving money to pay fines.

 The POPI Act has very few but specific crimes, and there was a collective sigh of relief by everyone when failing to comply with the POPI Act did not mean that you were committing a crime.
-The unintended effect of the Cyber Bill is that it essentially criminalises the POPI Act, and makes non-compliance a crime.
-The Cyber Bill also opens the door for selective prosecution.
+The unintended effect of the Cybercrimes Bill is that it essentially criminalises the POPI Act, and makes non-compliance a crime.
+The Cybercrimes Bill also opens the door for selective prosecution.